 This puts stress on the material which might lead to crumbling of the battery.
 Battery life may be affected due to the electrochemical side reactions.

-The lithium ion battery is the power source for modern electric vehicles.
+A lithium ion battery is the main power source for modern electric vehicles.

 Each battery is made up of many smaller batteries called cells.
 The electric current reaches the cell by its conductive surfaces.

 Mostly it is made of aluminium on one side and copper on the other.
 Just like in any other battery there is a cathode and an anode.